SilentVoid13/Templater/README.md

 Here is the list of all of the internal templates that are built within this plugin.
 All internal template patterns are prefixed with the keyword `templater_` to avoid conflicts with user defined templates.

-I invite all developers to contribute to this plugin development by adding new internal templates.
+I invite everyone to contribute to this plugin development by adding new internal templates.
 (Check [INTERNAL_TEMPLATES](https://github.com/SilentVoid13/Templater/blob/master/INTERNAL_TEMPLATES.md) for more informations).

 | Internal Template            | Description                                                  | Example Output                                               |
 | ---------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |